Carlos’ Custom DIY Loft

 INSIDE CARLOS & CAROLYN’S ROOM

 - End Table: Salvaged from the loading dock at my old shop.

 - Festival Nacional de la Hamaca: Artist unknown.

 - Three small prints of various places in Old San Juan: Artist unknown.

 - Wood shelf and metal brackets: I made this from old red wood and metal scraps from my shop.

 - Vertical Garden and Wheelbarrow: The vertical garden is constantly a work in progress.
 I tied into the ceiling joists and have been working towards a multiple tiered hanging system so that the excess water goes into subsequent pots.
-It is comprised mostly of spider plants except for the wandering jew on the corner closest to the window.
+It is comprised mostly of spider plants except for the Tradescantia on the corner closest to the window.
 I found the wheelbarrow near my old apartment and decided to convert it into a garden.
 It conveniently captures excess water from the vertical wall, and can be easily moved around for cleaning and maintenance.